junxit/us-congress-bills-117/metadata.md

 - 2022-09-22 — Rule H. Res.
 1377 passed House.
 - 2022-09-22 — Rule provides for consideration of H.R.
 4118, H.R.
 5768, H.R.
 6448 and H.R.
 8542.
 Resolution provides for 30 minutes of general debate with one motion to recommit for each bill.
 - 2022-09-22 — The previous question was ordered pursuant to the rule.
+- 2022-09-27 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.